Discrimination against transgender men: Lou Sullivan's campaign for the right to gender-affirming surgery for gay transgender people

-Lou Sullivan was an American gay transgender man who was repeatedly denied access to gender-affirming surgery on the basis of his identity as a gay trans man from 1975 onward.
+Lou Sullivan was an American gay transgender man who was repeatedly denied access to gender-affirming surgery based on his identity as a gay trans man from 1975 onward.
 This was due to the expectation at the time that transgender people should conform to heteronormative relationships in their acquired gender.
 Sullivan's experiences prompted him to start a campaign against the inclusion of homosexuality as a contraindication for gender-affirming surgery.

-In 1976 Sullivan was rejected from a gender dysphoria program at Stanford University due to his identity as a gay trans man.
+In 1976, Sullivan was rejected from a gender dysphoria program at Stanford University due to his identity as a gay trans man.
 This experience led to a brief re-closeting lasting three years.
-However, in 1979 he was able to access hormone replacement therapy and then gender-affirming surgery from sympathetic doctors at the Institute for Advanced Study of Human Sexuality, who accepted his sexuality.
+However, in 1979, he was able to access hormone replacement therapy and then gender-affirming surgery from sympathetic doctors at the Institute for Advanced Study of Human Sexuality, who accepted his sexuality.

-In 1986 Sullivan was diagnosed with HIV and told he only had 10 months to live.
+In 1986, Sullivan was diagnosed with HIV and told he only had 10 months to live.
 It is believed that Sullivan was the first known case of a transgender man contracting AIDS.
 Sullivan was a keen diarist and wrote with regards to his rejection from the Stanford program, saying "I took a certain pleasure in informing the gender clinic that even though their program told me I could not live as a Gay man, it looks like I'm going to die like one."
 He died from AIDS-related complications in 1991.